tomcorey26/cat-command/Readme.md

 ## Grading Rubric

-For this assignment, correctly passing all tests on Gradescope is worth 80% of your grade.
+For this assignment, correctly passing all tests on Mimir is worth 80% of your grade.
 The remaining 20% is based on reasonable commenting habits, and the structure and organization of your code.

 ## Submitting